TSA to restart self-defense training for flight crew members

-WASHINGTON (WFXR) — Amid numerous reports of unruly passengers on planes lately, the Transportation Security Administration (TSA) plans to restart Crew Member Self-Defense (CMSD) training — which was previously paused due to COVID-19 restrictions — in July.
+WASHINGTON (WFXR) — Amid numerous reports of unruly passengers on planes, the Transportation Security Administration (TSA) plans to restart Crew Member Self-Defense (CMSD) training — which was previously paused due to COVID-19 restrictions — in July.

 According to the TSA, assaulting or threatening a member of the flight crew is a federal crime that is punishable by civil penalties, criminal fines, or even imprisonment.